adaptlearning/adapt-cli/README.md

 `grunt build`

 1. To create an Adapt course from a specific branch:
-`adapt create course "My Course" develop`
+`adapt create course "My Course" legacy`
-This is the same as example 1 except that the framework will be downloaded from its develop branch, not from the default master branch.
+This is the same as example 1 except that the framework will be downloaded from the 'legacy' branch, not from the default master branch.

+1. To create an Adapt course from a specific tag:
+`adapt create course "My Course" v3.5.1`
+This is the same as example 1 except that v3.5.1 of the framework will be downloaded, rather than the master branch.

 1. To create an empty component:
 `adapt create component "test-component"`